 - Decide how important music is going to be in your day.
-I have met couples who place in huge emphasis on music and I have met couples who literally were picking songs moments before they went out to dance.
+I have met couples who place a huge emphasis on music and I have met couples who literally were picking songs moments before they went out to dance.
 I would not recommend the latter but I have definitely seen it done.
 If you decide that music is going to be a huge part of your day I would highly recommend looking into a great wedding band.
-Nothing can keep the party going like really talented musicians, and live music both at your reception and your ceremony can I add a feel to your wedding day though few other things can.
+Nothing can keep the party going like really talented musicians, and live music both at your reception and your ceremony can I add a feel to your wedding day that few other things can.

 - Shout it out.
 Know when to bring the big guns in.
 Generally, there is going to be a genre or time of music that is going to be more familiar to a large group of your guests.
 At some point when the party is really going is when we start leaning into THOSE songs.
-It might be Uptown Funk or it might be Sweet Caroline but you want to know what’s going to get your friends up shouting lyrics and lean into that at the perfect time.
+It might be playing the Wobble or it might be Sweet Caroline but you want to know what’s going to get your friends up shouting lyrics and lean into that at the perfect time.
 Your wedding guests will leave feeling like they had the best time at your wedding.

 Hopefully, that is helpful for those never-ending music choices, but don’t ever hesitate to reach out for specifics.
 Song ideas, band/DJ recommendations or rocking dance moves… we are here to help. 😉